lachho/dungeon-rpg/Individual_Blog_Lachlan_Ho.md

 ## Week 6

 - Finished reading the spec
-- Refactored Task 1.e - Goals.java wth the assistance of Partner to review failing tests.
+- Refactored Task 1.e - Goals.java to use strategy pattern with the assistance of Partner to review failing tests.
+- Refactored Task 1.a - Enemies.java - move method to use strategy pattern.
+- Answered Task 1.b - observation of the observer pattern
+- Various open refactoring tasks including LSP violations, use of instanceof

 ## Week 7